The NEAS Validation by Educational Experience (VEE) Online Courses

-NEAS offers on-line courses for VEE credit: microeconomics, macroeconomics, corporate finance, regression analysis, and time series.
+NEAS offers online courses for VEE credit: microeconomics, macroeconomics, corporate finance, mathematical statistics, and financial accounting .
 All five courses are approved for VEE credit by the SOA and CAS.

-The on-line courses can be combined with college courses to meet VEE requirements.
-You may have a college course in microeconomics but not macroeconomics, or you may have credit for regression analysis but not time series.
-Combine your college course with an on-line course for VEE credit.
+The online courses can be combined with college courses to meet VEE requirements.
+For example you may have a college course in microeconomics but not macroeconomics.
+Combine your college course with an online course for VEE credit.

 Please register in the session you are taking the Final Exam.

-The NEAS on-line courses are rigorously graded; VEE credit is contingent on completing 80% of the homework assignments and a grade of B- or better on the final exam.
-Statistics courses also require completion of a student project.
-The NEAS courses are intended for candidates :
+The NEAS online courses are rigorously graded; VEE credit is contingent on completing at least 80% of the homework assignments and a grade of B- or better on the final exam.
+The NEAS courses are intended for candidates:

 - who work during the day and cannot attend a college course

 - who want clear syllabi, so they can complete the course as efficiently as possible